 Please see below for details and photographs showing how to install these units.
-The installation is quite simple and you can use these with our RollerNode controller, which gives you the ability to control these units with the same multi-channel remotes that control blind and shade motors and LED lighting.
+The installation is quite simple and you can use these with our remote controls for window openers, which gives you the ability to control these units with the same multi-channel remotes that control blind and shade motors and LED lighting.

-Please keep in mind you can also use them with our web enabled WiFi controller, which further extends control to your phone, tablet, laptop or any other web enabled device (whether at home or away).
-You can use our Android app or they can be used with Vera.
+Please keep in mind you can also use them with our interfacing modules, which further extends control to your phone, tablet, laptop or any other web enabled device (whether at home or away).

-This article contains more information about web and wifi enabled control with Vera:
+This article contains more information about web and wifi enabled control with Z-Wave and Vera: